Bulbous Bottle with Bells

 Not on View

-CLASSIFICATION Bulbous Bottle I A 2 a
+This vessel is classified as Bulbous Bottle I A 2 a.

 Published ReferencesRichter, Gisela M.A., "The Curtis Collection of Ancient Glass," Art in America, vol. 2, 1914, repr. fig. 13, p.
 83.